If you already know this, you’re a genius.

 “Remember, anyone’s skin can have multiple ‘types’,” says Begoun, which means you might need different products for your cheeks and your T-zone.

 Now that you’ve figured out your basic skin type, don’t forget to factor in any skin concerns such as rosacea and sun damage when choosing skincare products.
 But as a general rule, “traditional lotions or creams are best for dry to very dry skin, gels and liquids for oily or blemish-prone skin, and lighter lotions and serums are best for combination or normal skin”, says Begoun.

-Knowing your skin type is the first step to great skin, as you can not only customize your skincare routine and thereby give your skin exactly what it needs, but you will also be able to make educated decisions when it comes to more advanced skin treatments, such as facials and peels.
+Being able to determine your skin type is the first step to great skin, as you can not only customize your skincare routine and thereby give your skin exactly what it needs, but you will also be able to make educated decisions when it comes to more advanced skin treatments, such as facials and peels.
 Even better, you won’t waste money on products that won’t work on your skin type – something I had to learn the hard way.

 GIFs and images via pexels.com, buzzfeed.com, stylecaster.com and thegloss.com.